perseids-project/JackSON/API.md

 This maps to the same JSON file as the line above.

 You can only use .post() to create a new JSON file.
-Passing a preexisting JSON file to .post() will throw an error.
+Passing an existing JSON file url to .post() will throw an error.

 ### .put( url, json ): Update a JSON file
 	jack.put( 'path/to/json/file', { "foo": "buzz" } );